 Master's Programme in Telecommunication Engineering

-The Master's Programme in Telecommunication Engineering focuses on the most popular telecommunication network with both the present and the future in mind.
+Master's Programme in Telecommunication Engineering focuses on the most popular telecommunication network with both the present and the future in mind.
 The emphasis of the programme is placed on wireless communications and mobility issues.
 The programme also addresses such areas as telecommunication architecture evolution, digital communication and radio technology.
 The key subject areas in mobile networks are wireless communication, quality of service, mobility, and security.
 Students have the opportunity to take courses in both general telecommunications and in specific fields of mobile communication.

-The Master's Programme in Telecommunication Engineering prepares students to take leading positions over a wide range of expert organisations and research projects in the information technology and telecommunication industries.
+Master's Programme in Telecommunication Engineering prepares students to take leading positions over a wide range of expert organisations and research projects in the information technology and telecommunication industries.
 Career opportunities may range from hardware and software design to the management of plants and industries, consultation, teaching, research, product support, and marketing.
 The programme is designed to meet the growing demand for professionals with competence in both telecommunication engineering and computer science.

 Tuition fees